Alex-Syvitski/SyIT/README.md

 # SyvIT
-Want to have a security business for any freelance work.
+Want to have a security website for any freelance work.
 Making a website associated with and using it to also refresh my own knowledge.

 10/09/2023 -- rebranding even though its not registered business or anything, syit is clearly taken.
 I will leave the domain url as syit, to avoid broken links.
 Assuming i would have to rebrand regardless so I am going to annotate all branding spots so anyone can copypasta this for there own purposes.